Here goes: the secret to writing great landing page headlines is …

 Rule #2: It’s better to be clear than clever.

 You don’t need to be witty to write a good headline.
-Your goal isn’t to make readers laugh or to come up with the next great pun.
+Your goal isn’t to make readers laugh or to come up with the next great pun, or to take them through deep reflections with your profound metaphors.
 Your goal is to communicate and prevent visitors from bouncing.
 This is why message match is our number one rule—but it’s just as important to use clear, easy-to-read language that sets expectations for the rest of the landing page.

 This lesson is vital for lead gen pages with opt-in forms.
 You don’t have to take our word for it—the proof is in the data.
 After testing over 150,000 opt-in headlines, Sumo reported that straightforward headlines out-performed their creative alternatives 88% of the time.
 In the example below, the basic headline “Free Ebook: 15 Emails Everyone Should Send” scored more than 2X as many downloads as “Why Aren’t You Sending These 15 Emails?”

 Psssssst … Can’t find the right words for your headline?
-Meet Snazzy AI’s headline generator—get to the core of what you’re trying to say with the help of artificial intelligence.
+Meet Smart Copy’s headline generator—get to the core of what you’re trying to say with the help of artificial intelligence.
 It really is as easy as a few clicks!

 Rule #3: You don’t need to reinvent the wheel.